Revolutionary Government of Zanzibar

-The Revolutionary Government of Zanzibar is a semi-autonomous government within Tanzania for Zanzibar, which consists of the northern part of the Zanzibar Archipelago, mainly the islands of Unguja and Pemba.
+The Revolutionary Government of Zanzibar is a semi-autonomous government within Tanzania covering Zanzibar, which consists of the northern part of the Zanzibar Archipelago, mainly the islands of Unguja and Pemba.

 Structure

 The government is made up of a Revolutionary Council and a House of Representatives of Zanzibar.
 The head of the government is the President of Zanzibar, who is also the chairman of the Revolutionary Council, currently Dr. Hussein Mwinyi.